willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-Pitt's work was the Perceptron[@rosenblatt1957_Perceptronperceivingrecognising] developed by Frank Rosenblatt, initially conceived as a physical device for learning to recognise patterns in images or sounds (each of these using the same principles, but with different inputs) by Frank Rosenblatt, it was later formulated as an algorithm.
+Pitt's work was the Perceptron[@rosenblatt1957_Perceptronperceivingrecognising] developed by Frank Rosenblatt, initially conceived as a physical device for learning to recognise patterns in images or sounds (each of these using the same principles, but with different inputs), it was later formulated as an algorithm for implementation in software.

-The perceptron in modern machine learning terms is a supervised learning algorithm that produces a binary linear classifier.
+The perceptron, in modern machine learning terms, is a supervised learning algorithm that produces a binary linear classifier.
 First we'll step through each term in this definition before presenting the perceptron: